joe7575/techage/manuals/manual_ta4_EN.md

 Both the generator and the heat exchanger have a power connection and must be connected to the power grid.

 In principle, the heat storage system works exactly the same as the batteries, only with much more storage capacity.
-The heat accumulator can hold and deliver 60 ku.

 In order for the heat storage system to work, all blocks (also the concrete shell and gravel) must be loaded using a forceload block.